yeslogic/prince-docs/docs/gen-content.md

 -   the `target-counter(url, counter)` function retrieves the value of the innermost counter with a given name at the given URL, and
 -   the `target-counters(url, counter, "separator")` function retrieves the value of all counters of a given name from the end of the given URL.

-All counter functions can take an optional argument to define the counter style (see ).
-Prince also offers two mechanisms to create user-defined counter styles: either by means of the `prince-script()` function (see below, and ), or by means of the generated content functions `repeat(string+)`, defining a sequentially repeated pattern for numbering the items, or `symbols(string+)`, defining the symbols used for numbering the items.
+All counter functions can take an optional argument to define the counter style (see [Counter styles](doc-latest/gen-content.html#counter-styles)).
+Prince also offers two mechanisms to create user-defined counter styles: either by means of the `prince-script()` function (see below, and [User-defined counter styles](doc-latest/gen-content.html#counter-user-styles)), or by means of the generated content functions `repeat(string+)`, defining a sequentially repeated pattern for numbering the items, or `symbols(string+)`, defining the symbols used for numbering the items.

-Last but not least, Prince supports arbitrary JavaScript functions to be called from CSS generated content using the `prince-script()` function (see ).
+Last but not least, Prince supports arbitrary JavaScript functions to be called from CSS generated content using the `prince-script()` function (see [Script Functions](doc-latest/gen-content.html#scriptfunc)).

 A special function is `prince-glyph-index(int)`, which allows to choose a glyph from a font by the index of that glyph in the font.
 Note that this is very non-portable, as glyph indices are specific to individual font versions.
 But it is a possible escape hatch for people who need a specific glyph and don't have any other way of accessing it (by Unicode character or OpenType substitution).